apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

      Configure jenkins to run the benchmark utility by running the following (say every midnight)
      * java -jar target/org.apache.solr.tests.nightlybenchmarks-0.0.1-SNAPSHOT-jar-with-dependencies.jar -ProcessCommitsFromQueue true -Housekeeping true

+## Where and how to access the output.

+     As soon as the system is up and running, A folder is created as directed by "SolrNightlyBenchmarks.benchmarkAppDirectory" in the properties file.
+     If this folder is mapped to the HTTP server home you can simply open the localhost and you should land on the page where you will have options to view results.
+     If this folder is a local folder, please locate it and click on "index.html" to open the page for viewing the output.

+## Notable features.

+     * The framework has the ability to recover from a failed attempt.
+         - Example if during execution the benchmark process is killed, the next time when executed the framework will clean up the corrupt files/zombie processes from the last failed run to free the machine from resource wastages.
+     * The framework has the ability to notify the end user that a benchmark cycle is running.
+(A green indicator on top right hand will light up telling the user that currently a fresh benchmark cycle is running.)